dannythehacker/moon-stealer/README.md

 2. Extract zip

-3. Run `Get-Python.bat` if you don't have python installed
+3. Run `install_python.bat` if you don't have python installed

 4. Open `main.py` with any text editor such as notepad.